Happy Easter! I hope everybody has had a lovely rest from school and you have enjoyed spending time with family and friends.

 https://www.topmarks.co.uk/maths-games/hit-the-button (halves to ten and then progress to halves between 5 and 15)

-https://www.mathlearningcenter.org/resources/apps (we have been using this interactive app in Maths particularly looking at addition, subtraction, multiplication and division through the number frames application)
+https://www.mathlearningcenter.org/resources/apps (we have been using this interactive app in Maths particularly looking at addition, subtraction, multiplication and division through the number frames application) You can also use this application for fraction practise.

 - Using pasta can children make different groups to practise multiplication (e.g. 7 equal groups of 5 pasta shells is 35.)